xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 Greetings!
 I'm Orestis, I come from Greece and I'm the co-science lead in the AcubeSAT project.
 AcubeSAT is a project of a student team called SpaceDot and is part of the Fly Your Satellite 3! program.
+I've been involved in this effort since almost the very beginnings, when everything was still at a nascent stage.
+I'm currently getting to wrap up my studies, and I've joined the team not long after I enrolled in the university, I've worked in different aspects of the project, technical and not, and now I'm responsible for the Science-y stuff.

+The AcubeSAT nanosatellite undertaking began late 2018 - 2019.
+We've designed and are developing a 3U CubeSat which holds a 2U biology payload.
+Our mission is two-fold: we want to establish our idea for a modular platform to perform space biology experiments in CubeSats/small satellites as a working prototype.
+Also, we aim to probe the way conditions in LEO (mainly microgravity and cosmic radiation) affect yeast cells at the gene expression level.
+To achieve that, the 2U payload is a pressurized vessel which hosts a container with the various compartments to run our experiments.
+We'll culture cells in-orbit and then see how their gene expression is altered through acquiring images via our DIY microscope-like imaging system.
+We aim to run the same experiment in three distinct timepoints across the duration of our mission, and to do this we've been using a small platform called a LoC to hold the cells and interface them with the various fluidics in a miniaturized version of a biology lab; but more on that at the end.
-TODO: Mission description, high-level timeline and current status overview.
+TODO: high-level timeline and current status overview.

 #### Context

-Before getting on with the actual presentation, I feel the need to underline the overall context surrounding regarding the team I've been and am a part of and the general environment in which we've been undertaking the FYS! journey.
+Before getting on with the actual presentation, I feel the need to underline the overall surrounding context regarding the team I've been and am a part of and the general environment in which we've been undertaking the FYS! journey.
 TODO: 1) no aerospace stuff/expertise in Greece 2) no expertise or degree in uni 3) no ECTS credits etc., purely volunteer work αρα no strong motives, people don't get to even work at something space-related afterwards, most enter the team, stay for ~1.5 year and then leave.
 Also no support

 #### Presentation scope